HackBulgaria/Core-Java-2/week3/1-Files-Paths-Streams/README.md

 As this method is an **API**, you should NOT catch the exceptions in the method's body, remember?

-- Add an overload `String readFrom(Path path)`.
-Make sure one of them calls the other, **do not let code duplication in those methods**.

-For this task, do not worry about performance or different encoding.
+For this task, do not worry about different encoding.

 Do the same for a 'write' method.
-Make sure you have utility methods that read from and write to files, and people can use them in 1-liners.

 ### 2. Implement a 'Properties' file parser.
 B